 In 2009 COGTA conducted provincial assessments of all Municipalities.
 Analysis of the results obtained through this exercise set the foundation for what is now widely known as the Turnaround Strategy.
-In accordance with National directive, each and every Municipality had to develop its own Turnaround Strategy (MTAS), that would elevate the functioning of that Municipality beyond mere compliance to a level of performance excellence aimed at making a meaningful contribution towards building the Developmental State of South Africa; creating an Ideal Municipality.
+In accordance with National directive, each Municipality had to develop its own Turnaround Strategy (MTAS), that would elevate the functioning of that Municipality beyond mere compliance to a level of performance excellence aimed at making a meaningful contribution towards building the Developmental State of South Africa, creating an Ideal Municipality.

-In order to achieve this, the former Camdeboo, Ikwezi and Baviaans Municipalities had to align themselves with the LGTAS' five strategic Objectives, which were :
+To achieve this, the former Camdeboo, Ikwezi and Baviaans Municipalities had to align themselves with the LGTAS' five strategic Objectives, which were:

-- Ensure that municipalities meet the basic service needs of communities, - 2 Build clean, effective, efficient, responsive and accountable local government, - 1 Improve performance and professionalism in municipalities, - Improve national and provincial policy, oversight and support, - Strengthen partnerships between local government, communities and civil society.
+- Ensure that municipalities meet the basic service needs of communities, - Build clean, effective, efficient, responsive, and accountable local government, - 1 Improve performance and professionalism in municipalities, - Improve national and provincial policy, oversight, and support, - 6 Strengthen partnerships between local government, communities, and civil society.